Unidata/git-recipes/faq.md

 A: `git branch -d my-branch`

-Q: How do I delete a remote branch?
+Q: How do I delete a remote branch that has been deleted locally?

 A: `git push origin :my-branch`